 - One in four people doesn’t have access to proper sanitation.
 For a quarter of the sub-Saharan Africa population, a trip to fetch water takes more than 30 minutes.

-- 66% live in low rainfall areas, and climate change is making predictions near impossible.
+- 66% live in low rainfall areas, and the rising changes in climate change are making predictions near impossible.
 The issue affects 300 million people.